-A total of 80 chapters participated in the pilot program to incorporate a Director Diversity and Inclusion (DDI) into the Chapter Leadership Team this fall.
+A total of 80 chapters participated in the pilot program to incorporate a Director Diversity and Inclusion (DDI) into the Chapter Leadership Team.
 Beginning in January 2020 with 20 participating chapters, the pilot was reopened over the summer and welcomed an additional 60 chapters for the Fall 2020 term.
 Feedback from the pilot chapters, as well as the DEI AC, and other Fraternity leaders has resulted in a considerable increase in officer capacity to focus on DEI efforts.
-At this summer’s convention, delegates will vote on legislation requiring all chapters elect two new chapter officers: a Vice President Inclusion and a Director Community Inclusion.
+At Convention 2021, delegates voted to pass legislation requiring all chapters elect two new chapter officers: a Vice President Inclusion and a Director Community Inclusion.
 These new officers will be supported by an additional member of the Alumnae Advisory Committee.
-The Fraternity will also be revising the role of the current Grand Vice President Community Relations, who will now serve as the Grand Vice President Inclusion.
-This Grand Council member will oversee the Fraternity’s existing Community Relations team as well as a new Specialty Director, the Director Diversity, Equity and Inclusion and nine new Specialists, titled Inclusion Specialists.
-More information is available on these proposed structure changes here.
+The Fraternity has also revised the role of the Grand Vice President Community Relations, who will now serve as the Grand Vice President Inclusion/Community Relations.
+This Grand Council member will oversee the Fraternity’s existing Community Relations team as well as the new Specialty Director, the Director Diversity, Equity and Inclusion and nine new Specialists, titled Inclusion Specialists.
+More information is available on these structure changes here.

 Action Item: Pi Beta Phi will ensure member development programs explore racism, diversity and inclusion as a priority.

 An update of Pi Beta Phi’s Member Development Program, Leading with Values, launched in January 2021 with overall programmatic outcomes and seminars more aligned with Pi Beta Phi’s Commitment to Diversity, Equity and Inclusion.